 - OR -

 Al-Anon is a support group focusing on families affected by substance abuse.
-Here, mothers, fathers, sons, daughters, nieces, nephews, and cousins discuss their challenges with a loved one’s substance abuse.
+Mothers, fathers, sons, daughters, nieces, nephews, and cousins discuss their challenges with a loved one’s substance abuse.
 Like other 12-Step groups, Al-Anon members use spiritual themes to encourage acceptance and compassion.

-Lastly, Narc-Anon features family members of individuals who have become dependent on narcotics discuss and problem-solve in a group setting.
+Lastly, Narc-Anon sees family members of individuals who have become dependent on Narcotics discuss and problem-solve in a group setting.

 Get Help During COVID-19